Andrew Swallow

 Andrew Swallow (born 2 June 1987) is a former professional Australian rules footballer who played for the North Melbourne Football Club in the Australian Football League (AFL).
 He was the captain of North Melbourne from 2012 to 2016 before retiring in 2017.

 AFL career

 Recruitment

-He was North Melbourne's third round draft selection in the 2005 AFL Draft, number 43 overall, from the [East Fremantle football club] in the WAFL.
+He was North Melbourne's third round draft selection in the 2005 AFL draft, number 43 overall, from the East Fremantle Football Club in the WAFL.

-2006 (Debut)
+2006 (debut)

 He received a nomination for the NAB Rising Star for his performance against Geelong in Round 17, 2006 when he managed 28 possessions and a goal.

 2007

 Swallow's form improved during the 2007 season, consistently gaining high numbers of disposals each week.
 This culminated in the spectacular 1-point win over Melbourne in Round 9 in which he scored the winning goal.

 2008

 Swallow played the first 3 games in 2008, before being sent back to the VFL to work on his outside run and spread from the stoppages.
-After some positives performances at North Ballarat Roosters, he injured his ankle during a game and missed 7 weeks.
+After some positive performances at North Ballarat Roosters, he injured his ankle during a game and missed 7 weeks.